 Secrets of Successful Swing Trading

-On Wednesday, I discussed how the world’s greatest investor – Jim Simons and his quant shop Renaissance Technologies – owes his remarkable investment success to short-term swing trading.
+On Wednesday, I discussed how the world’s greatest investor – Jim Simons of Renaissance Technologies – owes his remarkable investment success to short-term swing trading.

-Renaissance has crushed the returns of other investment approaches by relying on swing trades driven by computerized algorithms.
+Renaissance has crushed the returns of other investment approaches by relying on swing trades generated by computerized algorithms.

 Do you admire Warren Buffett?
 The same $1 invested in Berkshire Hathaway would have grown to $107.